ibm-cloud-docs/AnalyticsEngine/faq.md

 ### How is an IBM Analytics Engine cluster different from a regular Hadoop cluster?

 IBM Analytics Engine is based on an architecture which separates compute and storage.
 In a traditional Hadoop architecture, the cluster is used to both store data and perform application processing.
 In IBM Analytics Engine, storage and compute are separated.
-The cluster is used for running applications and IBM Cloud Object Storage for persisting the data.
+The cluster is used for running applications and {{site.data.keyword.Bluemix_notm}} Object Storage for persisting the data.
 The benefits of such an architecture  include flexibility, simplified operations, better  reliability and cost effectiveness.
 Read this [whitepaper](https://www-01.ibm.com/common/ssi/cgi-bin/ssialias?htmlfid=ASW12451USEN&) to learn more.

 ### How do I get started with IBM Analytics Engine?

-IBM Analytics Engine is available on IBM Cloud.
+IBM Analytics Engine is available on {{site.data.keyword.Bluemix_notm}}.
 Follow this [link](https://console.bluemix.net/docs/services/AnalyticsEngine/getting-started.html#getting-started) to learn more about the service and to start using it.
 You will also find tutorials and code samples to get you off to a fast start.

 ### Which distribution is used in IBM Analytics Engine?
 IBM Analytics Engine is based on open source Hortonworks Data Platform (HDP).
 To find the currently supported version see the  [documentation](https://console.bluemix.net/docs/services/AnalyticsEngine/index.html#introduction).